decimalcubed/ActionBind/README.md

 ### BindActionAtPriority()

 Binds a callback to all passed through inputs at a specific priority, the callback will be ran in order of lowest-highest priority.
 Returns a Bind
-Callbacks only run when gameprocessed and all registered process hooks are false.
+Also creates a TouchButton if create_touch_button is true Callbacks only run when gameprocessed and all registered process hooks are false.

   - **Type**